-There can be a number of grounds to allege wrongful termination for a dismissal from employment in Virginia.
+If a Virginia employee is terminated, there can be a number of grounds to allege wrongful termination for dismissals from employment in Virginia.
 These can include being terminated for an illegal reason as listed below, or perhaps in violation of an employment contract.
-We represent employees in regards to wrongful termination matters in the Commonwealth of Virginia.
+Our Virginia employment lawyers represent employees in regards to wrongful termination matters in the Commonwealth of Virginia.
 Some helpful articles follow:

-The Virginia Human Rights Act (Virginia Code § 2.2-3901) protects against conduct that violates any Virginia, federal statute, or regulation governing discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, or disability.
+Our Virginia employment attorneysrepresent Virginia employees in employment discrimination and sexual harassment cases.
+The Virginia Human Rights Act (Virginia Code § 2.2-3901) protects employees against conduct that violates any Virginia, federal statute, or regulation governing discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, or disability.
 These issues often arise in the context of disciplinary actions (termination/suspension from employment) or illegal or improper promotion decisions.
-We represent Virginia employees in these types of employment matters before the Virginia Office of Attorney General, Division of Human Rights; the Equal Employment Opportunity Commission (EEOC); and local Virginia county-based human rights commissions, such as the Fairfax and Arlington County Human Rights offices.
+We represent Virginia employees in these types of employment matters before the Virginia Office of Attorney General, Division of Human Rights; the Equal Employment Opportunity Commission (EEOC); local Virginia county-based human rights commissions, such as the Fairfax and Arlington County Human Rights offices; and in arbitration.
 Some helpful articles follow: